benvalkin/wtf-is-forge/netcalls.md

 Net calls with Forge aren't actually that scary.
 Forge has a special `SimpleChannel` class which abstracts away most of the bad stuff (the alternative is to use Netty as is).

-Just look at the following examples to see how it's done.
+Look at the following examples to see how a basic networking system is done using the `SimpleChannel` class.

 **Note**: this is a very basic example designed to get you started quickly.
 For better understanding, consult the official Forge docs.